Adaptive projected SOR algorithms for nonnegative quadratic programming: Adaptive projected SOR methods

 for $k \geq k^\prime$.
 We note that as is the case with the SOR method applied to linear systems, we need to wait for a few iterations until the convergence performance becomes almost linear.
 Therefore, it seems appropriate to start checking the condition \eqref{cond:meand} after the first $l$ iterations are performed.
 We recommend setting $m\approx 10$ and determining $l$ during the iterations.
 An example is $l = l^\prime + m$, where $l^\prime$ is the smallest integer such that $\overline{d}^{(l^\prime)} < -2$.
 The algorithm is summarized in Algorithm~\ref{algo:asor3}.

 Next, we consider (b).
 Finding a reasonable initial guess for the PSOR algorithms applied to NQP \eqref{nqp} is important.
-Our strategy involves solving the shifted problem, i.e. NQP, with the objective function
+Our strategy, summarized in Algorithm~\ref{algo:asor4}, involves solving the shifted problem, i.e. NQP, with the objective function

-where $\sigma >0$, using Algorithm~\ref{algo:asor2}, and set the limit of the sequence to the initial guess for Algorithm~\ref{algo:asor2} applied to the original NQP problem.
+where $\sigma >0$, using Algorithm~\ref{algo:asor2}, and set the limit (meeting convergence criteria) of the sequence to the initial guess for Algorithm~\ref{algo:asor2} applied to the original NQP problem.
+In this approach, $A+\sigma I$ is symmetric positive definite, and its condition number could be smaller than $A$.
+Further, the computational cost for solving the shifted problem is unchanged from that for the original problem.
+The value of $\sigma$ could substantially influence the convergence for the second line in Algorithm~\ref{algo:asor4}.
+One heuristic way is to set $\sigma$ close to the minimum value of the diagonal elements of $A$.
 We call this strategy pseudo-regularization.
-Algorithm~\ref{algo:asor4} summarizes the APSOR method using the initial guess obtained by this strategy.